 These are the foundations for the organisation we are seeking to continuously improve.
-You can see UR's Vision and Values on the Utility Room.
+You can see UR's Mission, Vision, Values and behaviours at: http://utilityroom/about-the-ur.aspx

-This Guide to Equality and Section 74 Screening is intended to be a resource that will assist with mainstreaming Equality and Good Relations in all that we do as employees and service providers.
+This Guide to Equality and Section 75 Screening is intended to be a resource that will assist with mainstreaming Equality and Good Relations in all that we do as employees and service providers.